Last update: December 2023

 The number of kilometres per month which are included in the monthly fee ("Included Kilometres") as well as the costs ("Rate") for each additional kilometre travelled ("Additional Kilometres") are defined in the Contract.
 Changes in the contractually agreed number of kilometres per month can also be agreed upon during the subscription period at the Customer's request – against a corresponding adjustment of the fees – if Carvolution so agrees.
 The billing of costs for any Additional Kilometres generally takes place in the final invoice after the return of the vehicle based on the data of the vehicle’s odometer/kilometre reading.
 In the process, any unused kilometres, i.e. Included Kilometres that were not used up, will not be credited to the Customer.

-In the event that the number of Included Kilometres contractually agreed upon is exceeded by a significant amount, Carvolution reserves the right to bill the Customer for the corresponding Additional Kilometres in derogation to the above – i.e. as part of the monthly invoicing, in addition to the monthly fee agreed upon.
+In the event that the number of Included Kilometres contractually agreed upon is exceeded by a significant amount, Carvolution reserves the right to bill the Customer for the corresponding Additional Kilometres in derogation to the above – i.e. as part of the monthly invoicing, in addition to the monthly fee agreed upon, and to adjust the kilometre package with effect for the next invoice.
 Alternatively, Carvolution may offer the Customer the option of modifying the contractual terms retroactively with effect from the beginning of the service period (i.e. increasing the Included Kilometres and the corresponding adjustment of the monthly fee).
 The difference between the monthly fee paid up to the point in time of the contractual modification and the retroactively adapted (i.e. increased) fee is to be paid by the Customer along with the next monthly invoice.

 The Customer shall undertake to use the vehicle or have the vehicle used with care at all times.
 In particular, he has the following obligations: